nf-core/taxprofiler/docs/usage/tutorials.md

 Melon does not provide the ability to construct custom databases.
 Therefore we recommend to use the the prebuilt database of marker genes provided by the developers.

-melon provides a pre-built database for long-read metagenomic data.
+Melon provides a pre-built database for long-read metagenomic data.
 A NCBI or a GTDB database can be used to build the database.

 To use the melon database, you need to download the pre-built database from the [melon GitHub repository](https://github.com/xinehc/melon#database-setup).